specklesystems/speckle-server/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context
 <!---
 Add any other context or screenshots about the feature request here.

+Have you seen this feature implemented in any other software?
+Can you provide screenshots or links to video or documentation?
+What works well about these existing features in other software?
+What doesn't work well?
 -->

 ## Related issues or community discussions